As Is Traditional, Democratic President Comes On Board To Clean Up Republican Mess

-Category: World Politics Hits: 4While you were sleeping, Trump ignored all of his advisors and pardoned Steve Bannon.
+Category: World Politics Hits: 5While you were sleeping, Trump ignored all of his advisors and pardoned Steve Bannon.
 (You knew he would.)
 Also his partner-in-grift Eliot Broidy, and 141 others.
 (Update: He also pardoned several others from Florida today.)
 President Trump issued 73 pardons and 70 commutations — including those for fmr.
 Trump adviser Steve Bannon, GOP fundraiser Elliott Broidy, fmr.
 Detroit Mayor Kwame Kilpatrick and rapper Lil Wayne — in his final hours in office. https://t.co/v7ppxuAtj5 — NBC News (@NBCNews) January 20, 2021 Pardon me, but I don't think these criminal charges are going anywhere...https://t.co/ICYEzkqfil

 Read more https://crooksandliars.com/2021/01/traditional-democratic-president-comes